SushantGiri34/Fortune_cookies/README.md

 - 20 unique and positive fortune messages.
 - Simple **Press Enter** to get your fortune.
 - Type **exit** anytime to quit.
-- Fun emojis for a friendly user experience.
+- Fun emojis for a friendly user experience..

 ---